Analytic properties of Stretch maps and geodesic laminations: Best Lipschitz maps and their -approximations

 \subsection{Existence of $J_p$-minimizers}

-Let $(M, g)$ be a compact Riemannian manifold with boundary $ \partial M$ (possibly empty) and $\dim M=n$.
-Let $(N, h)$ be a closed Riemannian manifold of non-positive curvature.
 The purpose of this section is to show existence of a minimizer $u$ of the functional $J_p$ subject to either Neumann or Dirichlet boundary conditions.
 For the Dirichlet problem we fix a continuous map $f:M \rightarrow N$ and seek a minimizer in the homotopy class of $f$ relative to the boundary values of $f$.
 For the Neumann problem we only fix a homotopy class and no boundary condition at all.
 The main result of the section is the following:

 \begin{theorem} Let $(M, g)$ be a compact Riemannian manifold with boundary $ \partial M$ (possibly empty) and $\dim M=n$.
-Let $(N, h)$ be a closed Riemannian manifold of non-positive curvature.
-Then, for $p>n$ there exists a minimizer $u \in W^{1,p}(M, N)$ of the functional $J_p$ with either the Neumann or the Dirichlet boundary conditions in a homotopy (resp. relative homotopy) class.
-Furthermore, if $ \partial M \neq \emptyset$, the solution of the Dirichlet problem is unique. \end{theorem} \begin{proof} The proof of existence is fairly standard so we will only give a sketch.
-Indeed, since the functional $J_p$ is convex it is coercive and lower semicontinuous (cf. \cite[Chapter 8.2]{evans}).
-Thus, given a minimizing sequence $u_i $ for $J_p$, there exists a subsequence $u_{i_j}\rightharpoonup u \in W^{1,p} $ which must be a minimum.
-The compactness of the inclusion $W^{1,p} \subset C^0$ implies that the map $u$ stays in the appropriate homotopy class.
-The uniqueness follows from Corollary~\ref{cor:unique1} below. \end{proof}
+Let $(N, h)$ be closed.
+Then, for $p>n$ there exists a minimizer $u \in W^{1,p}(M, N)$ of the functional $J_p$ with either the Neumann or the Dirichlet boundary conditions in a homotopy (resp. relative homotopy) class. \end{theorem} \begin{proof} The proof of existence is fairly standard so we will only give a sketch.
+Imbed $N$ in $R^K$ isometrically via the Nash embedding theorem.
+Choose a minimizing sequence $u_i$ in the fixed homotopy class of maps to $N$.
+This has a weakly convergent subsequence in $W^{1,p}(M,R^K)$ which converges in $C^0$ to a limit $u$ in $W^{1,p}(M, R^K)$.
+This weak limit $u$ has its image in $N$, is in the same homotopy class as $u_i$, and $J_p(u) \leq \liminf J_p(u_i)$ by lower semi-continuity of $J_p$ on $W^{1,p}(M,R^K)$.
+Hence $J_p$ takes on its minimum at $u.$ \end{proof}

 By the Sobolev embedding theorem we also obtain \begin{corollary} The minimizer $u$ of Theorem~\ref{thm:pdirichlet} is in $C^\alpha$ for $\alpha=1-\frac{n}{p}$. \end{corollary}